malinlarsson/courses/assembly/2017-11-15/exercises/Exercise_Diatom_assembly_project.md

 ### Aim:

 Your task is, as a team, to do quality control of the reads.
-Beacuse of the size of the genome, it is unlikely that you will have time assemble the genome, but you are welcome to try if you find the time.
+Start off by subsampling the reads to a managable size, say 10%, of the total reads.
+Because of the size of the genome, it is unlikely that you will have time assemble the genome, but you are welcome to try if you find the time.
 Do you find any problems with the data?

 ### Data: